 And complaining never does anyone any good anyways!

-But, there’s one pain that’s a little hard to ignore when you’re a writer and on the computer a lot.
-Pregnancy carpal tunnel.
+But, there’s one pain that’s a little hard to ignore when you’re a writer and rely on the computer to generate revenue.

 The burning pain, the numbness, the weak grasp.
 I typically experience this only in my dominant right hand and arm, though occasionally my left arm will go numb as well.

 I never quite know when it’ll start.
 But I do know that it disappears completely after I give birth.
 And in the meantime, I’ve learned quite a few tricks for surviving the pain.

 As a writer, I need my arms and hands in good working order.
 It can be discouraging when they’re not.
 If you’re dealing with carpal tunnel (either pregnancy related or not), here are some ways I’ve found to help.
 I also share some that didn’t work for me, since we’re all different and they may work for you.

 Disclaimer: I’m not a doctor and am not offering medical advice.
 I’m simply sharing my personal experience dealing with carpal tunnel while pregnant.
 Please discuss treatment options with your doctor or midwife.

 This has provided the most relief for my carpal tunnel while pregnant.

 After consulting with my midwife, I started taking 500mg of magnesium everyday.
 If I miss a day, I regret it.